kuzzleio/kuzzle/doc/2/api/controllers/auth/check-rights/index.md

 <SinceBadge version="change-me"/>

-Checks if the provided API request can be executed.
+Checks if the provided API request can be executed by this network connection, using the current authentication information.

 ---